mtlynch/resticpy/docs/index.md

 * `keep_monthly`: An int representing the last N monthly snapshots to keep
 * `keep_yearly`: An int representing the last N yearly snapshots to keep
 * `keep_within` A string representing a duration before which to prune relative to the latest snapshot
+* `prune`: A boolean representing whether to automatically run the 'prune' command if snapshots have been removed

 ### Returns